robotraconteur-contrib/ABBRobotRaconteurDriver/README.md

       8. Set "Do Not Restart after Motors Off" to "Yes"
       9. Set "Default Ramp Time" to 0.1
       10. Tap "Ok"
-      11. Click "X" (top right) to close the configuration
 2. Load the RAPID program.
 Complete the following:
-   1. Select (menu) -> Control Panel
+   1. Select (menu) -> Production Window
-   2. Select "File" -> "New Program"
+   2. Select "Load Module"
-   3. Enter the program listed in rapid/egm.mod
+   3. Load (.pgf) program
       1. (Note: If you have Robot Studio it is much easier to transfer the program using the RAPID editor on a PC.
 See Step 5 in the Robot Studio Setup Instructions)
+      2. (Note: .pgf could be created from RobotStudio, save to .pgf on controller)
 3. Run the RAPID program
    1. Select (menu) -> Production Window
    2. Tap "PP to Main"